0foo/study_notes/rhcsa/topics/filesystem/files.md

     * tip: add a slash after copy to not create the new folder and get error message
         * cp /etc/hosts /tmp/ vs cp /etc/hosts /tmp

+1. file <filename>
+    * identifies what type of file it is

 1. Create and edit text files